The Pebble-Relation Comonad in Finite Model Theory: Morphism and Isomorphism Power Theorems

 In fact, Dalmau shows that if Duplicator has a winning strategy, then Duplicator has a default winning strategy, which he calls complete, by playing the set of all partial morphisms $T$ on Spoiler's choice of domain $I$.

 We will show that coKleisli morphisms $\Rk\As \rightarrow \Bs$ capture Duplicator's winning strategies in $\exists^{+} \PebR_k(\As,\Bs)$.
 Note that it is not clear in what way elements of $\Rk\As$ correspond to Spoiler's plays in $\exists^{+} \PebR_k$ on $\As$.
 It is also not clear in what way functions $\Rk\As \rightarrow \Bs$ correspond to Duplicator's responses in $\exists^{+} \PebR_k(\As,\Bs)$.
 Fortunately, we can view elements of $\Rk\As$ as Spoiler's plays in a different, yet equivalent (Theorem \ref{equivgame}), game -- the all-in-one $k$-pebble game $\exists^{+} \PPeb_k(\As,\Bs)$.\footnote{This game was discovered independently by the authors.
-The authors later discovered that a similar game appeared in a currently unavailable draft written by Iain A. Stewart.} \begin{definition}[all-in-one $k$-pebble game] The game is played in one round during which: \begin{itemize} \item Spoiler chooses a sequence $s = [(p_1,a_1),\dots,(p_n,a_n)]$ of pebble placements on elements of $\As$. \item Duplicator responds with a compatible (same length and corresponding pebble at each index) sequence of pebble placements $t = [(p_1,b_1),\dots,(p_n,b_n)]$ on elements of $\Bs$. \end{itemize} Duplicator wins the game if for every index $i \in \setn$, the relation $\gamma_i = \{(\last_{p}(s[1,i]),\last_{p}(t[1,i])) \mid p \in \setk\}$ is a partial homomorphism from $\As$ to $\Bs$. \end{definition} \begin{example}[separating the pebble games] In the all-in-one $2$-pebble game on $\As$ and $\Bs$ below, Spoiler has a winning strategy.
-Let $R$ and $G$ denote the unary operations `red' and `green' respectively.
+The authors later discovered that a similar game appeared in a currently unavailable draft written by Iain A. Stewart.} \begin{defi}[all-in-one $k$-pebble game] The game is played in one round during which: \begin{itemize} \item Spoiler chooses a sequence $s = [(p_1,a_1),\dots,(p_n,a_n)]$ of pebble placements on elements of the $\sigma$-structure $\As$. \item Duplicator responds with a compatible (same length and corresponding pebble at each index) sequence of pebble placements $t = [(p_1,b_1),\dots,(p_n,b_n)]$ on elements of $\Bs$. \end{itemize} Duplicator wins the game if for every index $i \in \setn$, the relation

+is a partial homomorphism from $\As$ to $\Bs$. \end{defi} \begin{exa}[separating the pebble games] In the $2$-pebble game on $\As$ and $\Bs$ below, Spoiler has a winning strategy.
+Let $R$ and $G$ denote the unary predicates `red' and `green' respectively.
 The winning strategy of Spoiler is expressed by the $\exists^+\mathscr{L}^2$-formula

 which is true in $\As$ but not in $\Bs$.
 In contrast, Duplicator wins the all-in-one $2$-pebble game on $\As$ and $\Bs$.
 This is straightforward, since the only difference between the two structures (that is expressible in $\exists^+\mathscr{L}^2$) is the property characterised by the formula above, which cannot be converted to a formula in $\exists^+{\curlywedge}\mathscr{L}^2$.